open-keychain/open-keychain.github.io/faq/index.md

 No. You can, however, simply create a new key just for certification, which will essentially be the same thing.

+## I see no suitable option in the app selection menu when trying to open a local file, what's wrong?

+You probably don't have any stand-alone file managers installed, like [OI File Manager](https://f-droid.org/repository/browse/?fdfilter=file+manager&fdid=org.openintents.filemanager) or [Amaze](https://f-droid.org/repository/browse/?fdfilter=file+manager&fdid=com.amaze.filemanager).
+OpenKeychain needs one in order to select files from local storage or SD card, such as for importing keys or encrypting/decrypting files.

 # Avanced Questions